-Hello readership!
-It sure has been a long while.
-Last time we spoke I was just returning from the land of Europe and life was ripe with confusing homesickness and wintery, citrus cake.
-Oh how the times have changed.
-It’s warm in New York.
-The smell of warm trash is just beginning to permeate the April air.
-A few cherry flowers are blooming on St. Marks and classes have begun their final descent.
-Of course just as things are winding down, final projects are amping up and this blog is about to become a platform for what is (quite possibly) the most enjoyable final project I’ve ever undertaken.
-Here at Edible Escape we are about to get a bit educational.
+Well, it sure has been a long while.
+Last time we spoke I was just returning from the land of Europe and life was full with confusing homesickness and wintery, citrus cake.
+Now it’s warm in New York; the smell of warm trash is just beginning to permeate the air.
+A few cherry blossoms are blooming on St. Marks and classes have begun their final descent.
+Just as things are winding down, final projects are amping up and this blog is going to take a temporary turn as a platform for a tasty final.

 “If, as anthropologists suggest, cooking set in the motion the physiological changes that enabled large brains and complex thought, in turn thinking humans developed complex theories of food, cooking and cuisine,” (42).

-Okay, so we can see the basic pattern here.
-Humans start cooking, humans get bigger brains, humans start thinking more about what they’re cooking and voila – culinary philosophy.
-So they’re thinking more, but what are they thinking ABOUT.
-Here, our superstar Laudan keeps going, breaking down culinary philosophy into three basic tenets that are going to absolutely haunt us for the next few weeks.
-Here’s what we’ve got.
+Humans start cooking, humans get bigger brains, humans start thinking more about what they’re cooking and voila; culinary philosophy.
+If humans are thinking more, what are they thinking ABOUT.
+Here, superstar Laudan keeps going, breaking down culinary philosophy into three basic tenets.

 1. Establishment of a HIERARCHY of foods.

 2. Participation in a SACRIFICIAL BARGAIN with the Gods.

 3. Engagement with the idea of CULINARY COSMOS.